 In honor of our new art piece “Dreamer” by Matt Shurtleff, the Orem Library is pleased to present “Destination Moon: The Apollo 11 Mission Poster Exhibition.”
-This exhibit is created by the National Air and Space Museum, and the Smithsonian Institution Traveling Exhibition Service and celebrates the 50th anniversary of the moon landing.
-The exhibit will be on display until March 15, 2021 and is located on the bridge between the north and south wings of the library.
+This exhibit is created by the National Air and Space Museum and the Smithsonian Institution Traveling Exhibition Service to celebrate the 50th anniversary of the moon landing.
+Located on the library bridge, the exhibit will be on display until March 15, 2021.

 In 1961, President John F. Kennedy issued the challenge of “landing a man on the moon and returning him safely to the Earth.”
 That challenge was met just eight years later on July 24, 1969.
 It was a momentous day and many older Americans remember where they witnessed the moon landing.